 - Social Updates (Boosted): boosting content on Facebook to your subscribers / fans / audiences on a regular basis.
 The advantage is that it is quicker and easier than sending an email newsletter.

 - Monthly Email and/or Blog Post: RBA Updates and other “mass produced” communications are better than nothing.
 But they also offer very little added value.
 A monthly email newsletter and/or blog post has the potential to convey your unique perspective.

 - Lead Magnets & Automation Sequences: a Lead Magnet is a free giveaway in exchange for a prospect’s email address.
 And Automation Sequences are a series of emails that convert a subscriber into a sales-ready lead.
 At this level, you’re publishing content designed to magnetically attract new subscribers into your practice.

 - Frequency Boost: next, we recommend increasing the frequency of your activity.
 For example, publishing 3 social media posts per week instead of one.
 Or promoting your content on 5 social media platforms instead of 3.
 This is often easier than adding new initiatives.

 - Segmentation: this is where you’re communicating to different audiences in customised ways.
 For example, custom messaging for First Home Buyers vs Expats vs Investors.
 It sounds great in theory (and it is!) but again, the name of the game is consistent execution.

 - Complete Cross-Platform Integration: this is the level where ALL your communications are talking to each other to provide a tailored experience to every person on your database, all the time, no matter where they are in your client journey.

-The Holy Grail Of Mortgage Marketing: INTEGRATING The 3 Layers Of Communication
+The Holy Grail Of Mortgage Marketing: INTEGRATING The 3 Layers Of Marketing Automation

 Each of the 3 layers has a different function and each has its own unique set of requirements.